annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 It does not give much information, but it is useful as an introduction.

-**Jira** does not have this feature: instead, it suggests you a few articles that you can read directly in the **Help** panel and then evaluate their usefulness:
+**Jira** also has this feature and it also suggests you a few articles that you can read directly in the **Help** panel and then evaluate their usefulness:

 ![Jira panel](jira2.jpeg)